 Accuray Incorporated is a radiation oncology company that develops, manufactures, sells and supports precise, innovative treatment solutions which set the standard of radiation therapy care with the aim of helping patients live longer, better lives.
-Our innovative technologies, the CyberKnife® and TomoTherapy® Systems, are designed to deliver advanced treatments, including radiosurgery, stereotactic body radiation therapy, intensity modulated radiation therapy, or IMRT, image guided radiation therapy, or IGRT, and adaptive radiation therapy.
-The CyberKnife Systems and the TomoTherapy Systems are highly complementary, enabling customers to deliver the most precise treatments while minimizing side effects and maximizing patient comfort and care.
-Each of these systems serves separate patient populations treated by the same medical specialty, radiation oncology, with advanced capabilities.
+Our innovative technologies, the CyberKnife and TomoTherapy Systems, are designed to deliver advanced treatments, including stereotactic radiosurgery (SRS), stereotactic body radiation therapy (SBRT), intensity modulated radiation therapy (IMRT), image guided radiation therapy (IGRT), and adaptive radiation therapy.
+The CyberKnife Systems and the TomoTherapy Systems have complementary clinical applications, enabling customers to deliver the most precise treatments while minimizing side effects and maximizing patient comfort and care.
+Each of these systems serves patient populations treated by the same medical specialty, radiation oncology, with advanced capabilities.

-The CyberKnife Systems are fully robotic systems that deliver stereotactic radiosurgery, or SRS, and stereotactic body radiation therapy, or SBRT, and are used to treat multiple types of cancer and tumors throughout the body.
+The CyberKnife Systems are fully robotic systems that deliver SRS and SBRT, and are used to treat multiple types of cancer and tumors throughout the body.
 The CyberKnife Systems automatically track, detect and correct for tumor and patient movement in real-time during the procedure, enabling delivery of precise, high dose radiation with sub-millimeter accuracy while patients breathe normally, without manual user intervention.
-Treatment with the CyberKnife Systems requires no anesthesia, and can be performed in one to five staged treatment sessions on an outpatient basis.
+Treatment with the CyberKnife Systems requires no anesthesia, and treatment sessions are done on an outpatient basis.
 In addition, the CyberKnife Systems are designed to minimize many of the risks and complications associated with other treatment options.
-The CyberKnife Systems are the only robotic radiosurgery systems available today which deliver such high precision treatments for intra- and extracranial disease sites throughout the body, including prostate, lung, brain, spine, liver, pancreas and kidney.
-The latest generation CyberKnife M6 Series System is available with the new InCise MLC, elinicians can deliver the same precise radiosurgery treatments they have come to expect with the CyberKnife systems, while significantly reducing treatment times, for a wider range of tumor types, including larger and different kinds of tumors than were previously treated.
-Additional options include the fixed collimator, and the iris collimator, giving clinicians a range of collimation forms to choose from to meet the needs of their patients.
+The CyberKnife Systems are the only robotic radiosurgery systems available today which deliver such high precision treatments for intra- and extra-cranial disease sites throughout the body, including prostate, lung, brain, spine, liver, pancreas and kidney.
+The latest generation CyberKnife M6 Series System is available with the new InCise Multileaf Collimator (InCise MLC), the world's first multileaf collimator (MLC) to be available on a robotic platform.
+With the addition of the InCise MLC, clinicians can deliver the same precise radiosurgery treatments they have come to expect with the CyberKnife Systems, while significantly reducing treatment times, for a wider range of tumor types, including larger and different kinds of tumors than were previously treated.
+Additional options include the fixed collimator, and the Iris Variable Aperture Collimator, giving clinicians a range of collimation forms to choose from to meet the needs of their patients.

-The TomoTherapy Systems represent the only radiation therapy platform specifically designed for image-guided intensity-modulated radiation therapy, or IG-IMRT.
-Based on a ring gantry, CT scanner platform, the TomoTherapy System provides continuous delivery of radiation from 360 degrees around the patient, or delivery from clinician-specified direct beam angles.
+The TomoTherapy Systems represent the only radiation therapy platform specifically designed for image-guided intensity-modulated radiation therapy (IG-IMRT).
+Based on a ring gantry CT scanner platform, the TomoTherapy System provides continuous delivery of radiation from 360 degrees around the patient, or delivery from clinician-specified direct beam angles.
 These unique features, combined with daily 3D image guidance, enable physicians to deliver dose distributions which precisely conform to the shape of the patient's tumor while minimizing dose to normal, healthy tissue, resulting in fewer side effects for patients.
-The TomoTherapy Systems are capable of treating all standard radiation therapy indications including breast, prostate, lung and head and neck cancers, in addition to complex treatments such as total marrow irradiation, while minimizing side effects, and enable efficient daily imaging to ensure the accuracy of the patient position before each treatment delivery.
-The latest generation TomoTherapy System is the Tomo H TM Series that includes the following options: TomoHelical TM, TomoDirect TM, High Performance VoLo TM Planning and TomoEdge dynamic jaws.
+The TomoTherapy Systems are capable of treating all standard radiation therapy indications including breast, prostate, lung, and head and neck cancers, in addition to complex treatments such as total marrow irradiation, while minimizing side effects; and enable efficient daily imaging to ensure the accuracy of the patient position before each treatment delivery.
+The latest generation TomoTherapy System is the Radixact that includes the following options: TomoHelical, TomoDirect, and TomoEdge dynamic jaws.
 The system configuration depends on the options chosen by the customer.